oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - interface_type_name: represents the mandatory name of the interface as a string.

-- parent_interface_type_name: represents the name of the Interface Type this Interface Type definition derives from (i.e. its “parent” type).
+- parent_interface_type_name: represents the name of the interface type from which this interface type definition derives (i.e. its “parent” type).

-- version_number: represents the optional TOSCA version number for the Interface Type.

-- interface_description: represents the optional description for the Interface Type.

 - parameter_definitions: represents the optional map of parameter definitions which the TOSCA orchestrator will make available (i.e., or